follow the friendly match of the French women’s football team-breakinglatest.news-Breaking Latest News

 The (probable) composition of the teams:

-Peyraud-Magnin – Perisset, De Almeida, Renard (cap.), Bacha – Dali, Jean-François, Matthew – D. Cascarino, Sarr, Baltimore.
+Peyraud-Magnin – Périsset, De Almeida, Renard (cap.), Bacha – Dali, Toletti, Majri – D. Cascarino, Le Sommer, Baltimore.

 Coach: Herve Renard.